telerik/ajax-docs/sharepoint/troubleshooting/web-part-designer.md

 * Ensure that the Sharepoint administrator and the IIS processes have permission to access the **SPRadGridWebPartDesignerService.asmx** file located in the *C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\15\ISAPI* folder

-* Enable Network traffic capturing in the browser console and check it the requests made to the server are successfull when opening the designer
+* Enable Network traffic capturing in the browser console and check it the requests made to the server are successful when opening the designer

 * Disable Forms Authentication in the IIS settings of the current Sharepoint site